South Carolina Corporation

 Pay in Full

-SC Articles of Incorporation Requirements
+Filing the South Carolina Articles of Incorporation

 Your name must include “Corporation,” “Incorporated,” “Company,” “Limited” or an abbreviation for one of these words.
 Tip: Most corporations keep it short and sweet with “Corp” or “Inc.”

-This South Carolina street address is where legal notifications will be sent.
-Like all the info in your Articles, this address will become part of the permanent public record of your corporation.
-Tip: Hire Northwest as your registered agent, and our address will go here.
+Your registered office is the South Carolina street address is where legal notifications will be sent.
+Like all the info in your articles, this address will become part of the permanent public record of your corporation.
+Hire Northwest as your registered agent, and our address will go here.
 For your South Carolina registered agent, list either an individual South Carolina resident (like yourself) or a business (like Northwest).
 Your agent will also need to sign your articles to indicate their consent to serve.

 For each class of shares, list how many shares you’re creating.
 If you have multiple classes of shares, you’ll also list the rights and limitations of each class.